 Back in June 2011, Bartoszek protested that the suspension was an incomprehensible mistake, and promised shareholders to get the company back on track quickly.
 That was not to be.
 Like all suspended stocks, LLEG was relegated to the Grey Market when the suspension ended, and it has traded there ever since.
 Bartoszek did go the extra mile—or set a new record for chutzpah—by filing a Form 10 with the SEC in January 2012 in an effort to register the company’s stock.
 For reasons not made entirely clear, he withdrew the Form 10 and filed a Form S-1 to register an offering.
 After lengthy correspondence and many amendments, the agency declared the S-1 effective in August 2012.

 Laidlaw may have thought it was finally in the clear.
 But it found itself unable to obtain FINRA’s approval of a Form 211, and so was unable to escape the Greys.
 Finally, perhaps aware that the SEC was still after them, management ceased filing periodic reports in October.

 As time passes after the end of an SEC suspension, investors often make the mistake of thinking the agency has lost interest in investigating “their” company.
 As the story of Laidlaw illustrates, that is not necessarily true.
-The SEC filed its litigation against the company and Bartoszek almost two years to the day after the suspension.
+The SEC charges were filed against the company and Bartoszek almost two years to the day after the suspension.

 For further information about the SEC Enforcement process, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 201 S, Boca Raton Florida, (561) 416-8956, by email at firstname.lastname@example.org.